-It can not be said that there is a specific way of structuring an organization that defines its success.
-It is a multiple mix of elements that may explain it.
+It can not be said that there is a certain way of structuring an organization that defines its success.
+It is a multiple mix of all these elements what may explain it.
 The organization is considered as something responsible and adaptative and the way it is structured depends at last on the market.
-For a long time this topic has been considered an important element of analysis.
+For a long time this subject OU topic has been considered an important element of analysis.
 Selznick (1957) considered an organization as something ruled by a formal system of goals and procedures; this way the tasks and empowerment would be officially approved by the management, apart from the structure of the organization.
-For Selznick or for Perrow (1973), the way the organizations obtain a hierarchical shape depends on factors like the market, the competitiveness, the law, the work force and the available technologies.
-According to Mintzberg (1979) any organization is formed by five essential elements: operational, strategic, hierarchy, techno structure and the support staff and its activity depends on their interaction.
+For Selznick or for Perrow (1973), the way the organizations obtain a hierarchical shape depends on the following factors: the market, competitiveness, the law, the work force and the available technologies.
+According to Mintzberg (1979) any organization is formed by five essential elements: operational, strategic, hierarchy, techno structure and the support staff.
+The activity of the organization depends on their interaction.
 While for Mintzberg, the definition of the activity seems important to define the appropriate structure, for Selznick, the structure will emerge from social reasons.
-Consequently, the decision making process installed in the organization will have peculiar characteristics that should be able to accept the change and help to define a new strategy.
-One can remember Quinn (1980) when he considered strategy as a learning process with an unpredictable scope having to do with the unknown tomorrow.
+Consequently, the decision making process installed in the organization will have peculiar characteristics that should be able to accept the change and help define a new strategy.
+One can remember Quinn (1980) when he considered strategy as a learning process with a non-foreseen scope having to do with the unknown tomorrow.
 This construction of the decision process is considered by many authors as an accrual to the organization management.
-Yet it can not be considered as confusion or a kind of brainstorming - muddling as Linblom (1959) would call it.
+Yet it can not be considered as confusion or a kind of brainstorming - $\mathit{muddling}$ as Linblom (1959) would call it.
 But something seems to be real: the market force.
 Benson et al (1991) considered the market as a main reason for designing the context of the organizations.
 In this approach Kanter (1994) says that the organizations must be lean and mean in order to adapt themselves to its dynamics.
 Their structure must be adaptative and able to mould itself to the changes motivated by the competitiveness of the market.
-Consequently the decision making process installed in the organizations will have peculiar characteristics that should be able to accept the change and help to define a new strategy.
+Consequently the decision making process installed in the organizations will have peculiar characteristics that should be able to accept the change and help define a new strategy.
 It is well known that the strategic decisions will contribute to reach the organization goals because they are a very important kind of glue that unites the structure of the whole hierarchy in an organization guiding it towards success (Farhangmehr, 1997).
-This way, through an effective decision process, the organization Mission shall be achieved.
-Presently when we talk about globalization we mean quality of transaction, we mean quality of management (Gravin,1984) we mean quality of the global business.
-According to Germain and Spears (1998), the quality of management involves not only the structure of each organization but also the market - both internal and externalwhere it is placed.
+This way, through an effective decision process, organization Mission shall be achieved.
+Presently when we talk about globalization we mean quality of transaction, we mean quality of management (Gravin, 1984).
+According to Germain and Spears (1998), the quality of management involves not only the structure of each organization but also the market - both internal and external- where it is placed.

-The way the organization shapes its hierarchical context may enable its success but the quality process associated to a certification may be of a great help.
+The way the organization shapes its hierarchical context may enable its success but the quality process associated to a certification may help this assumption.